 October has the second-highest rainfall of the year (but never fear, there are plenty of indoor activities in Melbourne for those rainy days).

-Daylight savings starts on 1 October in 2023, making spring in Melbourne even better.
+Daylight saving time starts on 6 October in 2024, making spring in Melbourne even better.
 This is my favourite time – the days feel so much longer after the dark winter!

 For full details about all the seasons in Melbourne, you can read my guide to the best time to visit Melbourne.